boyboffin/focus-monitor/README.md

 1. maintain synced copy of Focus CouchDB instance
 2. regularily snapshot backups to disk

 Where possible focus-monitor does things the CouchDB way, synchronising and replicating.
 This retains document history upon which conflict resolution relies.
-An identified CouchDB instance is synced to a local CouchDB instance, which is the replicated to pouchdb-node to levelDB snapshots.
-These snapshots can be accessed by pouchdb-node and bounced to json if required.
+An identified CouchDB instance is synced to a local CouchDB instance, which is replicated to pouchdb-node levelDB snapshots.

 ## Monitors
 Machines that can, or should be backing up FOCUS.